JOB SHADOW PROGRAM

 This will be an online introduction to CERM, our team, and the work we do across the Southeast.
-This is also a chance to network with others in the job shadow cohort and prepare for a hands-on site visit taking place in Day 2.
+This is also a chance to network with others in the job shadow cohort and prepare for a hands-on activities.

-The second day of this program will be an in-person site visit to one of our projects in the Metro Atlanta Area.
-Students will get a first-hand look at how the concepts learned in class are applied in the real world.
+This session of the program will include hands-on activities at CERM's headquarters and an inside look at our projects in the Metro Atlanta Area.
+This interactive segment will demonstrate the concepts learned in class are applied in the real world.

 Both parts of this event work together to empower students to explore careers in the A/E/C industry.
 Job Shadowing is not just for observation...this is an interactive experience.
 Students are encouraged to ask plenty of questions to better match their skills and interests to the many education and career pathways that are available in this field.